SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Experiments

-\textbf{Across Distinct Risk Types, Search Agents Show Varying Degrees of Susceptibility}.
-At the aggregate level, the average ASR values reveal notable differences across risk types.
-For example, the highly resilient agent \llm{GPT-5} with tool-calling achieves a 0\% ASR in indirect prompt injection, yet it remains vulnerable to other risk types.
-Among these, \textit{Indirect Prompt Injection} shows a lower average ASR, highlighting agents' resilience to this security threat~\citep{wallace2024instruction,debenedetti2025defeating-camel}.
-In contrast, the \textit{Misinformation} risk poses the most severe threat to agents.
+\textbf{Susceptibility varies substantially across risk types}.
+On average, ASR differs markedly across risks.
+For example, \llm{GPT-5} with tool-calling achieves 0\% ASR for \textit{Indirect Prompt Injection} but remains vulnerable to other risks.
+Overall, \textit{Indirect Prompt Injection} has a lower average ASR, indicating stronger resilience to this security threat~\citep{wallace2024instruction,debenedetti2025defeating-camel}.
+By contrast, \textit{Misinformation} is the most severe threat.

-\textbf{In Relation to Helpfulness, Safety Can Be Achieved Simultaneously With Proper Orchestration}.
-Notably, exhibiting unsafe responses does not necessarily reduce the helpfulness score.
-For instance, under the tool-calling setting, the average HS\textsubscript{manip.} (91.6) exceeds HS\textsubscript{benign} (90.7).
-This suggests that such threats can manifest in a stealthy manner.
-What's more, search agents can achieve both safety and helpfulness, reaching a Pareto-optimal balance, as illustrated by the \llm{GPT-5} series (see~\Cref{appx:gpt-5-mini-case-study} for an explanatory case study).
-This effect is particularly pronounced when considering cost scaling, where the deep search scaffold narrows capability gaps across backend LLMs, enabling even smaller models like \llm{Qwen3-8B} to remain both useful and safe.
+\textbf{Safety and helpfulness can be improved simultaneously with proper orchestration}.
+Notably, unsafe behavior does not necessarily reduce perceived helpfulness.
+For instance, under tool calling, the average HS\textsubscript{manip.} (92.2) exceeds HS\textsubscript{benign} (91.4).
+This indicates that unsafe influence can be subtle, yielding responses that still appear useful to end users.
+Here, helpfulness means perceived usefulness or plausibility, not factual correctness.
+Moreover, some agent designs achieve strong safety and helpfulness simultaneously, as illustrated by the \llm{GPT-5} series (see~\Cref{appx:gpt-5-mini-case-study}).
+This effect is especially pronounced under cost scaling: expanding persistent search can narrow capability gaps across LLMs, enabling even smaller models such as \llm{Qwen3-8B} to remain both useful and safer.